intel-ai-tce/ai-documents/AEM/tf-itex-cheat-sheet.md

 Intel® Optimization for TensorFlow*: A Public Release from Intel In addition to the performance tuning options listed under the Google public release, the Intel public release offers OpenMP* optimizations for further performance enhancements.

-For additional installation methods, see the Intel® Optimization for TensorFlow* Installation Guide.
+For additional installation methods, see the [Intel® Optimization for TensorFlow* Installation Guide](https://www.intel.com/content/www/us/en/developer/articles/guide/optimization-for-tensorflow-installation-guide.html).

-For more information about performance, see Maximize TensorFlow* Performance on CPU.
+For more information about performance, see the [Maximize TensorFlow* Performance on CPU](https://www.intel.com/content/www/us/en/developer/articles/technical/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference.html).

 Basic Installation Using PyPI*